SAP-samples/cloud-mdk-tutorial-samples/Onboarding-Android-client/Onboarding-Android-client.md

     ![MDK](img_4.png)

-5. Enter your credentials to login to SAP Cloud Platform and tap **Log On** to authenticate.
+5. Enter your credentials to login to SAP BTP and tap **Log On** to authenticate.

     ![MDK](img_5.png)